 - Start with the overall description of your business and your goals

-- Determine which ones are most relevant to marketing and sales.
+- Determine which ones are most relevant to marketing, sales, and possibly service.

 So, when you establish your goals, ensure that you make them: